cagov/design-system/docs/pages/style/content/focus-on-user-needs-services.md

+---
+title: Focus on user needs and services
+description: Give people what they need and direct them to services.
+---

 # Focus on user needs and services

 Give people what they need and direct them to services.
 Your website’s purpose is not to tell people what to think about the government or your agency.